New Student Orientation In The New Normal

-They are extremely empathetic to your plight as a new student and are working diligently to ease your transition into your new campus community as best as they possibly can.
+They are extremely empathetic to your plight as a new student.
+And most work diligently to ease your transition into your new campus community.

 One of the key student support professionals you need to connect with immediately is your academic adviser.

 They know everything and everyone you need to know in order to be successful in achieving your academic and career goals.

 And, by chance, if they don’t know, then they can point you in the right direction to find out who does.